isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-spray-paint-smell/index.md

 Sprinkle baking soda on carpets and upholstered furniture, and let it sit for a few hours before vacuuming it up.
 Baking soda has the ability to absorb odors and will help to neutralize the smell of the spray paint. **Step 5: Use a deodorizing spray** If the smell of spray paint is particularly strong, you may want to consider using a deodorizing spray specifically formulated for paint odors.

 These sprays contain enzymes and bacteria that neutralize paint odors.
 Be sure to follow the instructions on the label and spray the product directly onto the surfaces that have been painted.
-See Also: [How to Clean a Deck Before Staining](https://pestpolicy.com/how
-- to
-- clean
-- a
-- deck
-- before
-- staining/)**Step 6: Use activated charcoal** Activated charcoal is a natural odor absorber that can help to remove the smell of spray paint.
+See Also: [How to Clean a Deck Before Staining](https://pestpolicy.com/how-to-clean-a-deck-before-staining/)**Step 6: Use activated charcoal** Activated charcoal is a natural odor absorber that can help to remove the smell of spray paint.

 You can find activated charcoal in the form of small bags or pellets, which can be placed in bowls or left open in the room.
 Activated charcoal will absorb the paint smell from the air and neutralize it. **Step 7: Clean surfaces with white vinegar** To remove any leftover residue that may be contributing to the odor, clean the surfaces that have been painted with a solution of 1 cup of white vinegar and 1 cup of water.

 This will help to remove any traces of paint and neutralize the smell.
-Be sure to use gloves and a mask while doing this step if the smell is still very strong. **Step 8: Repeat as needed** It may take a few days for the odor to completely dissipate, so be patient and repeat steps 1
-- 7 as needed until the odor is completely gone.
+Be sure to use gloves and a mask while doing this step if the smell is still very strong. **Step 8: Repeat as needed** It may take a few days for the odor to completely dissipate, so be patient and repeat steps 1-7 as needed until the odor is completely gone.

 It's important to note that if the smell of spray paint is very strong, it's best to use proper ventilation and mask while doing these steps to avoid inhaling.
 See Also: Best Paint Stripper for Metal

 ##  Conclusion

-In conclusion, by following these steps, you'll be able to neutralize the odor and freshen up your space.
-- Remember to open windows and doors to ventilate the area, use a fan or air purifier, and place bowls of white vinegar around the room.
-- Additionally, consider using baking soda, deodorizing sprays, activated charcoal and cleaning the surfaces with white vinegar to eliminate the smell of spray paint.
+In conclusion, by following these steps, you'll be able to neutralize the odor and freshen up your space. - Remember to open windows and doors to ventilate the area, use a fan or air purifier, and place bowls of white vinegar around the room. - Additionally, consider using baking soda, deodorizing sprays, activated charcoal and cleaning the surfaces with white vinegar to eliminate the smell of spray paint.

 - Remember that it may take a few days to completely dissipate the smell, so be patient and repeat the steps as needed.
 Don't forget to use proper ventilation and mask while doing these steps if the smell is very strong.